takamasa1999/dotfiles/README.md

 echo -e "[font]\nsize = 12" > ~/.config/alacritty/machine-specific.toml
 ```

-## How to Set Up xinput
+## How to configure input devices
+`xinput` is used to change the configurations.

-To persist your settings even after plugging or unplugging devices, store the configuration files in:
+To persist your settings even after plugging or unplugging devices, store the conf files in:

 `/etc/X11/xorg.conf.d/`